Indonesian Chicken Salad

 Instructions

-• Make the Dressing: In a food processor, combine the peanut butter, rice vinegar, garlic, soy sauce, lime juice, ginger, Sriracha, salt, and pepper.
+• In a food processor, combine the peanut butter, rice vinegar, garlic, soy sauce, lime juice, ginger, Sriracha, salt, and pepper.
 You can also do this all together in a bowl if you prefer.

-• Make the Salad: In a large bowl, combine the lettuce, cabbage, carrots, bell pepper, and chicken.
-Pour oven the dressing and toss to combine.
-Pile into a shallow serving bow and top with the scallions, peanuts, and cilantro leaves.
+• In a large bowl, combine the lettuce, cabbage, carrots, bell pepper, and chicken.
+Pour over the dressing and toss to combine.
+Pile into a shallow serving bowl and top with the scallions, peanuts, and cilantro leaves.
 Serve with the lime wedges.

 Notes